-In this mode, the forwarding process operates identically to end-to-end clocks and must forward the received timestamp with the frame to present it to the TX timestamp field at the outgoing NAP and parse the frame for controlling the TX ID vector.
+In peer-to-peer transparent clocks mode, the forwarding process operates identically to end-to-end transparent clocks and must forward the received timestamp with the frame to present it to the TX timestamp field at the outgoing NAP and parse the frame for controlling the TX ID vector.
 However, in addition to the transient time update, the link delay (peer delay) of the port where the frame was received must be added to the correction field.
 This update can be performed either by the system (at the receiving port), or alternatively the MAC offers an option to add this value when it updates the correction field.

-The link delay is acquired by the PTP software by periodically transmitting PDELAY\REQ messages at the port where the master is connected (they may also be transmitted on all other ports but only the port that connects to the master is relevant).
-This value is then presented to the top-level pins peer\delay().
-As there can only be one master active at a time, a single top-level peer delay value can be given, which is always the one from the port where SYNC messages from the master are received.
+The link delay is acquired by the user PTP software by periodically transmitting PDELAY\REQ messages at the port where the initiator is connected (they may also be transmitted on all other ports but only the port that connects to the initiator is relevant).
+The appropriate value of peer delay is then calculated by the user PTP software, and presented to the TSN Control signals peer\delay[29:0], validated with peer\delay\val.
+See TSN Control Signals per MAC (see page 70).
+The user PTP software is responsible to write the value to the peer\delay\val interface.

+As there can only be one initiator active at a time, a single top-level peer delay value can be given, which is always the one from the port where SYNC messages from the initiator are received.

-For peer-to-peer transparent clocks, the only forwarded message is a SYNC message from the master.
+- Achronix provides the eth\tsn\control module that connects directly to the register\control module to enable software to write the peer delay signals. - For peer-to-peer transparent clocks, the only forwarded message is a SYNC message from the initiator.
 All other messages (PDELAY\REQ/RESP) are locally generated and terminated.